ntucker/django-cache-magic/README.md

 Running the tests
 -----------------
 Django-Autocache has a sample django application that tests the caching machinery.
-To run tests, start by cloning the autocache repository and entering the `test_project` directory.
+To run tests, start by cloning the cachemagic repository and entering the `test_project` directory.

 The tests run using memcached and pylibmc.
-You can change the backend by editing `autocache/tests/settings.py`.
+You can change the backend by editing `cachemagic/tests/settings.py`.
 (TODO: get the test suite to run multiple times with different backends)

 - Start two memcached servers (testing multicache)
     - `memcached -p 11211 -U 0`
     - `memcached -p 11212 -U 0`
-- Change into the `autocache/test_project/` directory and run `manage.py test`
+- Change into the `cachemagic/test_project/` directory and run `manage.py test`

 Thanks
 ------